sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>iMMERSE MXAO</summary>

-iMMERSE MXAO is Marty's new iteration of qUINT MXAO, a robust ambient occlusion shader based off of GTAO and Irradiance Bitfields.
+iMMERSE MXAO is Marty's new iteration of MXAO, a robust ambient occlusion shader based off of GTAO and Irradiance Bitfields.

 ---

 <details markdown="block" class="details-tree">
 <summary>Configuring iMMERSE MXAO</summary>

-MXAO should look on-pair with most AO solutions out of the box, but some users might like to tweak it a bit more for their needs.
+MXAO should look on-par with most ambient occlusion solutions out of the box, but some users might like to tweak it a bit more for their needs.

 The information below will explain what each function does, along with good practices and what should or should not be done with it.